jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 **Additional tips**

-In an object-oriented system, a [class](https://www.google.com/search?q=what+is+class+programming&oq=what+is+class+programming&aqs=chrome.0.0l6.3543j0j4&sourceid=chrome&ie=UTF-8) (an extensible problem-code-template) defines a type of objects like what its properties are, how it behaves, and how it relates to other types of objects.
+In an object-oriented system, a [class](https://www.google.com/search?q=what+is+class+programming&oq=what+is+class+programming&aqs=chrome.0.0l6.3543j0j4&sourceid=chrome&ie=UTF-8) (an extensible problem-code-template) defines a type of object like what its properties are, how it behaves, and how it relates to other types of objects.
 Therefore, technically, an object is an [instance](https://en.wikipedia.org/wiki/Instance_(computer_science)) (or occurrence) of a class.
 A method is a function associated with a particular type of object.

 #### Names